R03 Grant Writing Groups

 We strongly encourage each participant to develop a writing team for this section of the application that includes several experienced NIH-funded faculty who are experts in the research topic(s) of the proposal.

 Why: The NIH R03 grant awards are designed to assist investigators will obtaining pilot data, including development of methods, surveys, etc. and/or collect results to demonstrate the feasibility of a proposed research investigation, need for successful develop their research program as an independent investigator.
 The R03 grant is an investigator-initiated research proposal that is limited in duration (typically 1 or 2 years), award amount, and is non-renewable.
 The NIH Institutes and Centers will often provide support for R03 awards in a targeted research area in order to support the development of innovative research ideas.

-When: The R03 writing group meet weekly for a 5 week period on Thursday mornings or afternoons followed by a final review of the entire proposal at a one-on-one meeting with their facilitator.
+When: The R03 writing group meet weekly for a 5 week period on Tuesday afternoons followed by a final review of the entire proposal at a one-on-one meeting with their facilitator.